The Lost Language of Cranes (film): Synopsis

 Philip Benjamin is a 20-something middle-class Londoner who works in publishing.
-Unbeknown to his parents, Philip is gay and he decides to "come out" to them.
+Unbeknownst to his parents, Philip is gay and he decides to "come out" to them.
 His parents are taken aback by the news and his mother, Rose, says that she will need time to come to terms with it.
 However, the revelation has a far greater impact on his father, Owen, who at first seems accepting of his son's revelation but later begins to cry.
 Although he has been married to Rose for years, Owen is also secretly gay and makes clandestine visits to gay bars and gay adult cinemas.

 Meanwhile, Philip's boyfriend, an American named Elliot, receives a visit from his adoptive parents Derek and Geoffrey, the gay couple who raised him.
 Soon after their visit, Elliot decides he no longer wants a relationship with Philip and moves to Paris.
 Philip remains friends with Elliot's female flatmate, Jerene, a PhD student writing her thesis on languages and behaviour.
 Her research includes the secret language that a pair of young twins created between themselves and also the case of a neglected young child who began emulating the movements of construction cranes as this was the only thing he could see out of his bedroom window and therefore his only interaction with the outside world at a developmental age.

 Owen and Philip go out for a meal and Owen asks Philip questions about his sexuality and how people know that they are gay.
 He says that he is asking because he has a colleague at the university where he works, an attractive man named Winston, and wonders if he is gay.
 Owen says he will invite Winston for dinner because Philip might like him.
 However, on the evening of the dinner party, it becomes clear to Rose that Owen is the one who is actually attracted to Winston.
 She later confronts him which leads to Owen admitting his sexuality to her.
 Owen goes to stay with Philip and finally tells his son about himself.